-However, there is a diversity of views within Aboriginal and Torres Strait Islander communities surrounding 26th January.
+However, there is a diversity of views surrounding 26th January.
 Some view the day as an opportunity to celebrate Aboriginal and Torres Strait Islander peoples’ survival as the longest continuing culture on earth within the story of the modern Australian nation.
-For others, the date is not an occasion for celebration at all, but instead it marks the beginning of an unlawful invasion with a devastating impact still affecting our Aboriginal communities.
+For others, the date is not an occasion for celebration at all, but instead it marks the beginning of an unlawful invasion with a devastating impact still affecting our Indigenous communities.

 There are some simple ways to mark 26th January respectfully and acknowledge members of the local Aboriginal and Torres Strait Islander community, and we encourage you to consider the following ideas:

 Talk with your local First Peoples’ community members to inform yourself of their views on the date.
 This will help you develop a respectful approach.

 Share your new knowledge and have respectful conversations with family, friends, colleagues, and neighbours about what you’ve learned and the different perspective.

 Invite Elders to play a special role in any Australia Day events you are organising, including conducting a ‘Welcome to Country’.
 Please understand and respect their feelings if they do not wish to take part and be prepared to respectfully hear their story of what this day represents for them.